Analysis: After two awful seasons, where do UW men’s basketball coach Mike Hopkins and the Huskies go from here?

 During a February interview with The Seattle Times, Washington athletic director Jen Cohen publicly supported Hopkins and said she would evaluate the basketball program after the season.

 Sources said Hopkins is expected to make changes to his coaching staff for the first time during his UW tenure.
+Assistant Cameron Dollar announced his resignation from the program on Wednesday evening.

-Every other indication suggests Cohen still believes Hopkins, who she hired in 2017 and awarded contract extension in 2019, is still the right person to lead the Huskies for now.
+Every other indication suggests Cohen still believes Hopkins, who she hired in 2017 and awarded a contract extension in 2019, is still the right person to lead the Huskies for now.

 In addition to Hopkins’ salary and wildly inconsistent past coaching performances, there are many mitigating factors to consider when accessing the Huskies that we detailed in Part I and Part II of our season review.